 Have a warm-up dance.

-Bring your student into the blissful world of the dance studio.
+Bring your student into the wonderful world of the dance studio by gently easing them into the music and dancing.
 Remember that the daily grind may take a moment to leave behind.
-Ease them gently into the music and dancing.

 Review, review, review.

-Go over information from your lessons and any new things that may have introduced in a group class.
+A great ballroom dance teacher makes sure to go over information from previous lessons and any new things that may have introduced in a group class.

 Introduce your students to others.

 Make sure your pupils meet other students and staff.
-You want them to feel like this is a place, “…where everyone knows your name.”
+You want them to feel like this is a place, “…where everybody knows your name.”

-Make sure they finish the lesson with a success.
-When they think back to the closing moments of their lesson, let it bring a smile to their face.
+Make sure to finish the lesson on a high note.
+When they think back to the last few minutes with you, let it bring a smile to their face.

-If you’re having fun on the lesson, it’s a given that your student is, too.
+If you’re having fun during the lesson, it’s a given that your student is, too.